rcortese/unraid-scripts-collection/README.md

   * Shuts it down
   * Checks periodically until it is no longer listed (or timeout)
 * Starts next one on the list

+ If started from inside a VM on the list, run it on the background otherwise the script is killed upon VM shut down.

 Inspired by a [tutorial video by SpaceInvader One](https://www.youtube.com/watch?v=QoVJ0460cro).